zchking/docs/pages/katalon-studio/tutorials/install_setup_katalon_studio.md

 Activate Katalon Studio
 -----------------------

 After launching Katalon Studio, provide your registered username and password to activate your Katalon Studio.
-The username and password are the same as the one with which you’ve registered to download Katalon Studio from [https://www.katalon.com/](https://www.katalon.com/).
+The username and password are the same as the one with which you've registered to download Katalon Studio from [https://www.katalon.com/](https://www.katalon.com/).

 ![Katalon Studio Activation pop-up](../../images/katalon-studio/tutorials/install_setup_katalon_studio/image2017-2-16%2017%3A30%3A12.png)